 - Nylon paint screen bags

 If you use the scissors, cut off the anthers (the strings with the pollen).
 Then, put them in your glass jar.
 Alternatively, you could use a stainless steel bowl so the static charges won't affect the pollen's quality.
-If you store the pollen in the fridge, it can be good for up to 5 days of use.
+If you store the pollen in the fridge, it can be good for up to 5 days.

 You can also use a vacuum cleaner.
-It's a bit noisy but it gets the job done if you have lots of plants.
-A head lamp might be useful because you may be collecting these pollen late in the day when the flowers bloom.
+It's a bit loud but it gets the job done if you have lots of plants.
+A head lamp might be useful because you're collecting these pollen late in the day when the flowers bloom.
 The cool thing is dragon fruit flowers last usually only one night.

 But on one plant, different flowers may open up at different times.
 So the blooming show can last for 4-5 nights, with flowers opening up here and there.
 The Lisa variety has a shorter bloom window than the Sugar Dragon.
 You can use the pollen collected earlier to pollinate the ones that bloom later.

 With your fresh pollen, you can pollinate the dragon fruit using a paintbrush.
 Dip the brush into the glass jar or bag of pollen.
 It should have some yellow powdery stuff on the tip.
 Then, gently dab the brush on the stigma (the receiving female) of the flowers.